benofbrown/darksouls/DSIII_Low_Death.md

 - Warp to *Firelink Shrine*.
 - Sell all soul items, including boss souls.
 - Hand in the *Grave Warden Ashes*.
-- Buy a *Gold Pine Resin*.
 - Upgrade your sword to *Raw Astora Sword +7*.
 - Level up *Vigour* if less than 40 or if *Endurance* has hit 30, otherwise level *Endurance*.
 - Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon.
 Grab the *Choranthy Ring* on the way down and run to the *Pit of Hollows* bonfire.
 - Warp to *Catacombs of Carthus*.
-- Kill *High Lord Wolnir* with a *Gold Pine Resin*.
+- Kill *High Lord Wolnir*.

 ### Irithyll of the Boreal Valley

-- Kill Sulyvahn's Beast (carefully) and rest at the bonfire.
+- Kill Sulyvahn's Beast (carefully) and rest at the *Central Irithyll* bonfire.
-- Warp back to the *Irithyll of the Boreal Valley* bonfire, and do Sirris' quest.
+- Backtrack to Sirris' summon sign on the bridge and help her kill *Creighton The Wanderer*.
 - Warp to Firelink Shrine and get the *Silvercat Ring* and warp back.
 - **[Potential Danger]** Run to the *Church of Yorshka* bonfire.
 - Backtrack slowly to kill the Crystal Lizard for a *Twinkling Titanite*.
-- Kill Creighton.
+- Go out the other door near the bonfire, kill the two Irithyllian Slaves then head around to the right to be invaded by Creighton.
+Kill Creighton.
 - Get the *Undead Bone Shard*.
 - Get the *Twinkling Titanite* behind the illusory wall.
-- Go to the *Distant Manor* bonfire
-- Grab the ashes, Talk to *Siegward of Catarina*.
+- Go in to the outlet where the Sewer Centipedes are and run past them all and up the stairs.
+Talk to *Siegward of Catarina* until he repeats his dialogue.
-- Backtrack to the bonfire
+- Go back down the stairs, collecting the *Excremental Ashes* as you go, and rest at the *Distant Manor* bonfire.
 - Run through Irithyll Dungeon, grabbing the *Xanthous Ashes* on the way, and using an *Undead Hunter Charm* on the mimic for an *Estus Shard*.
 - Run to *Profaned Capital*, light the bonfire and grab the *Undead Bone Shard*.
 - Run to Yhorm, grab storm ruler and homeward out.